Next: 7. Initial and Boundary

 backwards-Euler, space-centered scheme.
 Using a staggered grid with

-representing the layer temperature and representing
+representing the layer temperature and

 conductivity at the layer interfaces, for interior layers we have